To investors, Lemonade bills itself as the evolutionary successor to the old insurance guard.

 Furthermore, Lemonade’s charitable giving falls well short of what one might infer from company statements, possibly jeopardizing the trust it claims to build with customers.
 The company also admits its own claims about behavioral economics are “untested.”

-“Insurance companies typically look 20 to 50 years down the road,” said Miles Thorson, president Thorson Insurance, a third-generation family-owned insurance provider, who has followed Lemonade’s rapid rise through the insurance ranks.
+“Insurance companies typically look 20 to 50 years down the road,” said Miles Thorson, president of Thorson Insurance, a third-generation family-owned insurance provider, who has followed Lemonade’s rapid rise through the insurance ranks.
 “You can’t say as an insurer that your ability to cover customer claims depends on your next funding round.”

 In Lemonade’s case, it might.